xgusix/gummer/README.md

 earch of anomalies, or “weak signals”, can lead to a high number of false positives, which will result in people spending time reviewing the alerts.

-Gummer is executed from the command line and it is multiplatform.
+Gummer is executed from the command line, it is multiplatform and it's in a beta stage.

 ## Using Gummer